chanhosuh/resume/resume.md

 # Employment
 - **Capital One**\
   Apr 2019 - current, *Senior engineer / tech lead*
-    - As lead for Python-based access to data lake, gather requirements for machine learning group while proactively identifying and addressing usability pain points.
+    - As hands-on lead for Python-based access to data lake, plan roadmap, create work items, maintain best practices in coding and testing.
-    - Architect a consistent interface for both local and distributed computing needs.
+    - Collaborate cross-functionally with data scientists and machine learning group to gather requirements for environments ranging from laptops to distributed clusters.

 - **LoanStreet Inc.**\
   Mar 2018 - Feb 2019, *Senior software engineer in financial technology*
     - Re-architected loan syndication tech stack using domain-driven design to faciliate interaction with the business and ensure closer adherence to business rules.
-    - Created and managed issues for a team of 4.
-Collaborated with the business on functional testing.
+    - Managed work items for a team of 4.
+Collaborated with stakeholders on functional testing.
     - As hands-on lead, wrote core Python libraries for event-sourced microservices communicating through RabbitMQ & REST, created Docker configurations, and set standards from code quality to Git workflow and CI.